 But I will add this…even the basic stuff at Citi Field is pretty good.
 Nathan’s hot dogs (and their equally iconic fries), Premio sausages and Pat LaFrieda beef burgers are all very good, and the Mets even offer some great condiment stands with things like sauerkraut and NYC onion relish.
 There is no shame in going for the generic food items here.

-So to keep it simple: think center field food court, right field market, and Highball Club.
+So to keep it simple: think center field food court, right field market, and Hudson Club.
 And generic = just fine.

 Citi Field Guide, Part 5: Bringing The Kids To A Mets Game

 The Mets made their ballpark kid-friendly, with lots of activities both in the Mr. Met area in center field and also in the Coca-Cola Corner concourse.
 Kids can dunk a Mets employee dressed in the visiting team’s gear, play on a wiffle ball field, and toss cornhole bags in the Corner.

 Sunday is by far the best day to take the kids, with a bunch of activities like face painting and a promo item for the little ones.
 (Arrive early for the swag.)
 Plus they’re usually day games, so the kids get home at a reasonable hour.
 Sundays include kids running the bases (the “Mr. Met Dash”), which is always a popular promotion.